Driving the Interests of American Family Farming Directly to Our Nation’s Capital

 What we are now calling our “food truck” couldn’t have been timelier, as we will continue our work to support family farmers and educate our guests on the importance of family farming in our hope of driving the interests of family farming across our nation’s capital.

 Michael Curtin, CEO of DC Central Kitchen, was also in attendance.
-Every time our truck comes into town, not only will it be bringing supplies for our restaurants and in-house distillery, but it will also be bringing food supplies for the good people of the DC area who depend on DC Central Kitchen.
-Farmers Restaurant Group supports their work to provide 12,000 daily meals to those in need.
+Our truck not only will it be bringing supplies for our restaurants and in-house distillery, but we are working to help bring food supplies for the good people of the DC area who depend on DC Central Kitchen.
+Farmers Restaurant Group has supported their work to provide 12,000 daily meals to those in need.